 I've got a problem with the word, "bless."
-It is nebulous, overused, and under-understood (yes, I just made up that word).
-Still, we unload "bless" like a pocketful of pennies:
+It is nebulous, but we unload it like a pocketful of pennies:

 - Bless your heart!

 - Bless the Lord!